Gadroc/helios/Docs/Helios - Notes for creating a Release.md

 Create branch for the release (optional)

 Create a new release in GitHub from the committed Dev branch, and attach a zip file containing the release of the code that you're about to release.
-Include the info from the most recent section of the ChangeLog.txt
+Include the info from the most recent section of the ChangeLog.md

 In the config manager within the new branch, tick the Installer to cause it to build.